sikygu/TestART/README.md

 ![Dataset Upload](https://github.com/user-attachments/assets/711d6e77-7bed-4105-9c71-6cb778b30107)

-Access the web interface and upload your dataset through the Dataset menu.
+Access the web interface and upload your dataset through the Dataset menu.The port number of this page is 5173

 ### Running Tests